kevinlibuit/wgs_competency/README.md

 ## Bacterial Isolates

+    We plan to make these isolates available at the [ATCC](https://www.atcc.org/) in the near future.
+In the meantime, please contact the Maintainer with questions regarding obtaining the isolates.

     SAP18-0432    Salmonella enterica subsp. enterica serovar Enteritidis SAP18-H9654   Salmonella enterica subsp. enterica serovar Enteritidis SAP18-6199    Salmonella enterica subsp. enterica serovar Typhimurium SAP18-8729    Salmonella enterica subsp. enterica serovar Newport LMP18-H2446   Listeria monocytogenes
     LMP18-H8393   Listeria monocytogenes

+## Reference Genomes and Sequence Data

+    Closed reference genomes and a large amount of sequence data from the 2018 Gen-FS PT exercise has been made publicly available at the [NCBI BioProject PRJNA507264](https://www.ncbi.nlm.nih.gov/bioproject/507264 "BioProject PRJNA507264").
+The complete sequencing dataset and a journal announcement describing the dataset will be available in the near future.

 ## Analysis Software
   If the provided summary stats are used, it is recommended to perform analysis using equivalent versions of the following software programs.